chat-app-architecture/architecture_proposal/README.md

 # Chat API Architecture Proposal

 This is a Systems Design solution for a Chat app.
-I present a High Level and Low Level overview and discuss some of the main critical parts of a chat application.
+We present a High Level and Low Level overview and discuss some of the main critical parts of a chat application.

 - [Systems Design - High Level](#systems-design---high-level)
   - [Gathering System Requirements](#gathering-system-requirements)